- Nature & Wildlife

 Some of its glaciers are larger than half a dozen South Pacific island nations combined.
 Whichever way you visit it (a scenic flight is a great option), the awe factor when experiencing this beautiful and iconic Alaskan scenery is guaranteed to be high.

 Sweeping west of the Alaska Peninsula like a jagged line of braille towards Russia, the barren, windswept Aleutian Islands – home to 27 of the 46 most active volcanoes in America – are as dramatic as they are remote.
-The jewel of the archipelago is its East Borough, where intrepid travellers will be rewarded with miles of raw, untamed Alaskan scenery, smoking volcanic craters, ancient Aleut village sites, and an array of birds and marine life.
+The jewel of the archipelago is its East Borough, where intrepid travelers will be rewarded with miles of raw, untamed Alaskan scenery, smoking volcanic craters, ancient Aleut village sites, and an array of birds and marine life.

 Rising up on the eastern fringes of Anchorage, the stunning Chugach Mountains is undeniably one of the most beautiful places in Alaska- but also act as Alaska’s most accessible wilderness area.
 Plenty of walking and biking trails within the State Park and National Forest boundaries preserve this mountain range; take the 1.5-mile hiking trail to the football field-sized summit of Flattop Mountain for views from Denali to the Aleutian Islands.